Continuous vs Discontinuous Measurement in ABA: Key Comparisons

 Compare Benefits and Limitations of Each Measurement Approach

 Ongoing assessment is renowned for its precision and thorough data gathering, making it essential for tracking frequent actions or those requiring exact supervision.
-Yet, this method can be resource-intensive, demanding significant time and attention from observers-something that may not always be feasible in busy environments.
+Yet, this method can be , demanding significant time and attention from observers-something that may not always be feasible in busy environments.
 For instance, while ongoing assessment is ideal for critical behaviors like aggression or self-harm, it may not be practical in settings where personnel are limited or multitasking is necessary.

 The central node represents the overall topic, while the branches show the two measurement approaches.
 Each sub-branch highlights specific benefits and limitations, helping you understand the trade-offs involved in choosing a measurement strategy.